 On this tab, you have two download options.
 First, you can Download with Manager.
-This allows you to download automatically and use Nexus Mod Manager or Mod Organizer to install the mods for you.
-I have hubs on both of these, I would recommend Nexus Mod Manager for beginners and Mod Organizer for anyone who wants to take advantage of its advanced features such as mods being installed separately for greater ease of removal, the ability to have profiles with separate mod lists and saves and the capacity to correctly install mods that have not been correctly packaged by the author.
+This allows you to download automatically and use Vortex Mod Manager or Mod Organizer to install the mods for you.
+I would recommend Vortex Manager for beginners and Mod Organizer for anyone who wants to take advantage of its advanced features such as mods being installed separately for greater ease of removal, the ability to have profiles with separate mod lists and saves and the capacity to correctly install mods that have not been correctly packaged by the author.

 Alternatively, you can use if you plan to install mods yourself.
 I have also written a guide about how to install mods manually to ensure that the mods that you use are download manually correctly installed and that you have as few problems as possible with load order and conflicts.
 My hub on that subject can be found here: